-Smokers also have an increased likelihood of implant problems.
-Irritants from the tobacco can prevent the soft tissues of the mouth from healing quickly and properly.
+Smokers also have an increased likelihood of dental implant problems.
+Irritants from the tobacco can prevent the soft tissues of the mouth from healing quickly and properly around the dental implants.
 In addition, smokers sometimes have reduced blood-oxygen levels, and the lack of oxygen may slow wound healing as well.

-In order for an implant to be successful, the implant must remain in position within the bone.
-If the implant is shifted out of place, it will not reconnect to the bone tissue.
+In order for an implant to be successful, the dental implant must remain in position within the bone.
+If dental implants are shifted out of place, they will not reconnect to the bone tissue.
 As a result, a new implant restoration would be required.
 Since implant patients who grind their teeth at night experience a great deal of bite pressure, it is important for them to wear a mouthguard to protect their dental implants from the bite force of the grinding.

-If your jawbone is too thin to support the placement of a traditional dental implant, your dentist may recommend a bone graft or a different type of implant.
+If your jawbone is too thin to support the placement of traditional dental implants, your dentist may recommend a bone graft or different types of dental implants.
 A bone graft can be performed by adding bone that is harvested from another area of your body, a cadaver or an animal to your existing jawbone.
 If a bone graft is not desired, a mini implant or a zygomatic implant may be appropriate.
-Mini implants are smaller in size and require less bone for support.
-Zygomatic implants are installed in the cheekbone instead of the bone of the jaw.
-Both types of implants can be used in the same manner as traditional implants, including for the support of bridges and dentures.
+Mini dental implants are smaller in size and require less bone for support.
+Zygomatic dental implants are installed in the cheekbone instead of the bone of the jaw.
+Both types of dental implants can be used in the same manner as traditional implants, including for the support of bridges and dentures.